 My first thought always is to assess who initiated the public coverage of the negotiation.
 Did a party issue a press release or invite the media to cover the negotiation?
 Or is the media covering it in spite of the wishes of the parties, who would rather negotiate behind closed doors?

-And in some mergers and acquisitions, the ultimate decision-maker could be the public company's shareholders.
+And in some merger and acquisition negotiations, the ultimate decision-maker could be the public company’s shareholders.
 One useful way to influence their behaviour is through the media.

-2. The public may view one party as more "fair."
+2. Who does the public view as more “fair“?

 Many companies and individuals place a considerable value on their reputation and how the public and their colleagues perceive them.
 Winning the public relations battle in a negotiation thus can have an extensive impact on their ability to achieve success not only in the negotiation, but also in other contexts where their reputation matters.

-Negotiation with governmental entities -- such as cities -- also entails this element.
+Negotiation with governmental entities, such as cities, also entails this element.
 After all, elected officials constantly agonize about how the public perceives them.
-Evaluate this when you see police and other public employee unions going public.
+Evaluate this when you see police and other public employee unions negotiations going public.

 This element, of course, is the ultimate in peer pressure.

-Parties may also go public to try and maximize their leverage.
+Parties may also go public to try and maximise their leverage.
 How?
 By suggesting publicly that their alternative to doing the deal with the other side is perfectly acceptable.

 Let’s say a union leader publicly proposes that they have prepared for a strike.
 Simply making this statement in public may enhance the likelihood that their employer will consider a strike as a more realistic possibility.